 Going to 50 places the year I turn 50 sounds so extravagant.
 After all, I have bills to pay and there are seemingly more practical things to spend my money on.
 But I don’t intend to fly first class on every trip and stay in $1000 dollar a night hotels.
 I’m a single mom with a teenager who can’t afford to quit her job and run off to chase my dream for a year.
+So how am I going to save for the biggest trip of my life?
 I’m going to have to figure out a way to make it happen —on a budget —around my job —and my daughter.
 That doesn’t mean I won’t splurge on occasion but I’m going to have to choose wisely.

 The budget is one of the biggest obstacles for me to tackle.
 It’s also why I started planning all of this two years before the actual trip in 2020.
 I went to dinner with a travel agent friend and told her what I was doing.
 When I asked her how much I was going to need to make it happen she, of course, said it depended on a bunch of factors like location, time of year, etc but she thought $30,000 was a good start.
 Yikes!
 I’m going to have to get creative to pull this off!